 Calibration is designed to identify the faults of a pipette as well as solve them accordingly and accurately.
 Correct maintenance of your pipette is not always achievable by on-site calibration – it is not a dependable service.
 A full-service program is needed to achieve maximum and legitimate results.
 Though on-site calibration service seems ideal because it sounds inexpensive and easy, the results can be sloppy and unreliable.
 The precision and dependability of your pipette matters more than the extra dollars you might save on the on-site calibration service.

 For a dependable pipette calibration service, a pipette has to be clean, accurate, precise, and have a calibration sticker.
 Furthermore, when you receive your pipette(s), you must have access to reports and calibration history.
 These are basic necessities that are essential to ensure you save on reagents, samples, and time by having accuracy in your results.
 Pipette.com/Accutek Lab is able to provide all these necessary features when calibrating your pipettes.

 Take advantage of Pipette.com/Accutek Lab’s 10% discount for new customers by scheduling your calibration service today at http://pipette.com/ISO17025calibration-service-repair or by downloading this form and contacting Pipette.com for shipping label.
-If you would like more information about pipette calibration, give us a call at 800-243-3232 or email then at firstname.lastname@example.org , they would be more than happy to help.
+If you would like more information about pipette calibration, give them a call at 800-243-3232 or email them at email@example.com, they would be more than happy to help.